Show Schedule

 11. One specimen garden flower, not mentioned elsewhere in the schedule.

-12. A vase of 5 Cosmos.
+12. A vase of 5 Cosmos stems.

 13. PARTRIDGE GREEN TOP VASE COMPETITION